BrokenMesh/BME/README.md

 <a name="readme-top"></a>

 <div align="center">
-<h3 align="center">Hichams Web-Server</h3>
+<h3 align="center">BrokenMesh Game Engine</h3>

   <p align="center">
-    This is a simple Web-Server based on the Dot.Net framework.
-It uses basic networking to create deploy a website.
-It also allows somewhat dynamic content.
+    It a 2D Game Engine using GLFW and OpenGL.
+It allows the making of simple 2D games with Input, Sprites, Animation and Text being handle.
     <br />
-    <a href="https://github.com/BrokenMesh/Webserver/issues">Report Bug</a>
+    <a href="https://github.com/BrokenMesh/BME/issues">Report Bug</a>
     ·
-    <a href="https://github.com/BrokenMesh/Webserver/issues">Request Feature</a>
+    <a href="https://github.com/BrokenMesh/BME/issues">Request Feature</a>
   </p>
 </div>